loneicewolf/ciphers-python/README.md

 **Try to re-create some historic.
 Used ciphers, and slowly working them up to advanced, today-used crypto.**
 **For example; S-boxes in today's encryption algorithms; and P-boxes, (both used in so-called SP-Networks)**

-a S-Box can be thought of a Substitution cipher. like Caesar.
+An S-Box can be thought of a Substitution cipher. like Caesar.
 (Example below): abc -> def.

 Or, another example of 1 simple (extremely simplified, I should add) can be a Alphabetical Substitution: